Rates & Insurance

 Your Rights

 You may also start a dispute resolution process with the U.S. Department of Health and Human Services (HHS).
-If you choose to use the dispute resolution process, you must start the dispute process within 120 calendar days (about 4 months) of the date on the original bill.
+If you choose to use this process, you must start it within 120 calendar days (about four months) of the date on the original bill.

 To learn more and get a form to start the process, go to: